-For information about this initiative, such as the overarching theme, training contents, application form and much more, please consult the following link:
+For information about this initiative, such as the overarching theme, training contents, application form and much more, please click here for more information.

 The European Patients’ Forum (EPF) was founded in 2003 to ensure that the patients’ community drives policies and programmes that affect patients’ lives to bring changes empowering them to get access to high quality, patient-centred equitable health and social care.
 EPF currently represents 67 members, which are national coalitions of patients’ organisations and disease-specific patient organisations working at European level, and we reflect the voice of an estimated 150 million patients affected by various chronic diseases throughout Europe.

 The Capacity Building Programme was designed in 2012 to respond to needs and concerns which have been identified by our membership during previous activities of EPF.
 Since the EPF has been offering trainings which aim to increase the organisational capacity and advocacy skills of patient organisations.
 As such, it supports patient organisations to strengthen their role as equal players in the healthcare environment.